vatula/arcan/src/tools/netproxy/README.md

 ### command = 5, channel negotiation
 - sequence number : uint64
+- primary : uint8
 - segkind : uint8

-This maps to subsegment requests and bootstraps the keys, rendezvous, etc. needed to initiate a new channel as part of a subsegment setup.
+This maps to subsegment requests and bootstraps the keys, rendezvous, etc. needed to initiate a new channel.
+If 'primary' is set, the server side will treat the channel as a new 'client' connection, otherwise it is bootstrapped over the channel itself.

 ### command - 6, command failure
 - sequence number : uint64